maxbiostat/Student_projects/Undegraduate/README.md

 References: [Morris et al. 2019](http://www.stat.columbia.edu/~gelman/research/published/bym_article_SSTEproof.pdf) and Chapter 4 of my [PhD thesis](https://github.com/maxbiostat/PhD_Thesis).

 Skills to be developed: JAGS, Stan/C++, spatial statistics.

+T3) **Elicitation and prior modelling for rate variation in phylogenetics**

+Phylogenetics is a central tool to modern biology and operates by modelling variation in molecular sequences (RNA/DNA/proteins) in order to infer patterns of ancestry between organisms and pathogen variants.
+A crucial model component is  variation in the evolutionary rate across sites in the genome.
+Moreover, an important but overlooked aspect is that of how to construct prior distributions for quantities of interest in the so-called rate-heterogeneity models.
+In this project the student will exploit some ideas on principled prior elicitation and will also test the empirical performance of these approaches on real and simulated data.

+References: [Chira & Thomas (2016)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5217074/) and the [SHELF](http://www.tonyohagan.co.uk/shelf/) package.

+Skills to be developed: Statistical phylogenetics, Bayesian statistics, JAVA.